jrieke/awstrainer/README.md

 # train-on-aws

-🛠️ Command line tools to run machine learning scripts on AWS instances
+🛠️ Command line tools for machine learning on AWS instances

-These scripts enable you to launch AWS instances, run commands on them, and sync the output back to your local computer.
-This is useful for long-running processes such as training machine learning models.
+train-on-aws is a set of scripts to run machine learning tasks on AWS.
+With one simple command, it spins up an AWS instance (from your own account), transfers your code & dataset, starts the training run, syncs all output files back to your computer, and terminates the instance after training has finished.

 ## Requirements